 The first series of steps is for the preparation of the base meat.
-In a boiling pot of 2 cups of water, drop the cleaned and shaved pork liempo (pork belly) and season it with bay leaves, peppercorn, garlic, salt, and pepper.
+In a boiling pot of 2 cups of water, drop the cleaned and shaved swine’s liempo (pork belly) and season it with bay leaves, peppercorn, garlic, salt, and pepper.
 Drain when the meat is tender then set aside.
-Afterward, do the same procedure with the pig’s brain, then mash it until a paste-like texture is achieved.
+Afterward, please do the same procedure with the Swine’s brain, then mash it until a paste-like texture is achieved.

-Unlike the modernized recipe in which the pork was deep-fried, the Kapampangan version involves grilling.
-Thus, prepare your grill with burned charcoal to attain a smoky taste, then roast the boiled pig mask until crisp and chop it into small pieces.
+Unlike the modernized versions in which the swine meat was deep-fried, the Kapampangan version involves grilling.
+Thus, prepare your grill with burned charcoal to attain a smoky taste, roast the boiled swine mask until crisp and chop it into small pieces.

 The second series of steps involve the flavoring stage.
 In a separate bowl, mix all the dry ingredients: chopped pork belly, chopped onions, grated garlic, red and green chilies.
-Then, put on four tablespoons of soy sauce, calamansi squeeze (or lemon if not available), and add a dash of salt and pepper to taste.
-For the last part of the flavoring process, toss in the mashed pig’s brain and two tablespoons of mayonnaise to perfectly blend all the flavors.
+Then, put on four tablespoons of soy sauce, calamansi squeeze (or lemon if not available), and sprinkle a dash of salt and pepper to taste.
+For the last part of the flavoring process, toss in the mashed pig’s brain, and two tablespoons of mayonnaise perfectly blend all the flavors.

 Some cooking mishaps can happen, and cooking mistakes cannot transform into a “break-glass-in-case-of-emergency” situation when kitchen remedies come in handy.
-To avoid the unsolicited advice from your judgemental titas, in case the Pork Sisig becomes too salty, don’t fret as we provide you quick solutions that won’t take an actual cooking time.
+To avoid the unsolicited advice from your judgemental titas, if the Sisig becomes too salty, don’t fret as we provide you quick solutions that won’t take an actual preparation time.

 - Squeeze some more calamansi to balance the excess sodium.

-- Adding egg is also an option as it can add more substance to the dish hence can lessen the saltiness.
+- Adding an egg is also an option as it can add more substance to the dish and lessen the saltiness.